United States Naval Academy: Rank structure

 Third class midshipmen have been assimilated into the brigade and are treated with more respect because they are upperclassmen.
-They are commonly called "youngsters."
-Because of their new stature and rank, the youngsters are allowed such privileges as watching television, listening to music, watching movies, and napping.
+They are commonly called "youngsters".
+Because of their new stature and rank, the youngsters are allowed such privileges as watching television, listening to music, and wearing non-issued Navy and Marine Corps related clothing.

 Second class midshipmen are charged with training plebes.
 They report directly to the first class, and issue orders as necessary to carry out their responsibilities.
 Second class midshipmen are allowed to drive their own cars (but may not park them on campus) and are allowed to enter or exit the Yard (campus) in civilian attire (weekends only).

 First class midshipmen (nicknamed "firsties") have more freedoms and liberty in the brigade.
 While they must participate in mandatory sports and military activities and maintain academic standards, they are also charged with the leadership of the brigade.
 Firsties are allowed to park their cars on campus and have greater leave and liberty privileges than any other class.

 The brigade is divided into two regiments of three battalions each.
-Five companies make up each battalion, for a total of 30 companies.
+Six companies make up each battalion, for a total of 36 companies.
 The midshipman command structure is headed by a first class midshipman known as the brigade commander, chosen for outstanding leadership performance.
 The brigade commander is responsible for much of the brigade's day-to-day activities as well as the professional training of midshipmen.
 Overseeing all brigade activities is the commandant of midshipmen, an active-duty Navy captain or Marine Corps colonel.
 Working for the commandant, experienced Navy and Marine Corps officers are assigned as company and battalion officers.